lastland/ClairvoyanceMonad/README.markdown

 If you are looking for the code corresponding to a figure, you can search the figure label in one of the two files.
-For example, if you are looking for the formalization of the monadic translation presented in Fig. 8, you can find it by searching "Figure 8" in the `Translation.v` file.
+For example, if you are looking for the formalization of the monadic translation presented in Fig. 8, you can find it by searching "Figure 8" in the `FormalTranslation.v` file.

 ### The clairvoyance monad